Ordena Stephens-Thompson

 Ordena Stephens-Thompson is a Jamaican Canadian actress from Toronto, Ontario, Canada.
 Stephens-Thompson is best known for starring in the Canadian television sitcom Da Kink in My Hair as Novelette "Letty" Campbell.
+She is sometimes credited as Ordena Stephens.

-Born in Jamaica, and raised in the Scarborough, Toronto district of Toronto.
-Stephen-Thompson is also a frequent stage actress in the Toronto theatre scene, including productions of Da Kink in My Hair, How Black Mothers Say I Love You, and Other Side of the Game.
+Born in Jamaica, Stephens-Thompson was raised in Scarborough, Toronto area.
+Stephens-Thompson is also a frequent stage actress in the Toronto theatre scene, including productions of Da Kink in My Hair, How Black Mothers Say I Love You, and Other Side of the Game.